OrangeReaper/homeassistant/README.md

 I have several USB drives attached to my main PC (Enterprise) and a second PC (Excelsior) which has several USB Drives attached.
 The PCs and NAS are connected to my network  so are detectable using [binary_sensors](https://www.home-assistant.io/integrations/binary_sensor/).
 Everything except my main PC is controllable through LightwaveRF or tuya switches.

-I have a group: 'computers' which consists of my Main PC (Enterprise) and Second PC (excelsior).
+I have a group: 'computers' which consists of my Main PC (Enterprise) and Second PC (Excelsior).

 I have two other groups representing usb drives connected to computers (main_pc_usb_drives and excelsior_usb_drives).